BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_4_Sending_a_Raw_Transaction_with_Data.md

   ]
 }
 ```
-As you can see, this sends the majority of the money straight back to the change address (mhZQ3Bih6wi7jP1tpFZrCcyr4NsfCapiZP) minus that standard transaction fee we've been using of 0.0005 BTC. _Do_ note that these transactions get larger as they add extra inputs and outputs — and now 16 bytes of data.
+As you can see, this sends the majority of the money straight back to the change address (mhZQ3Bih6wi7jP1tpFZrCcyr4NsfCapiZP) minus that standard transaction fee we've been using of 0.0005 BTC.
 More importantly, the first output shows an OP_RETURN with the data (fe7f0a3b69f56ef2d055a78823ed3bd1422e46c3183658ea854253033ae0ccef) right after it.

 Sign it and send it, and soon that OP_RETURN will be embedded in the blockchain!